pvmiseeffoC/IP-2019-2020/README.md

 # IP-2019-2020

-Introduction to programming course for Mathematics and Statististics
+Introduction to programming course lead by me

 @ Faculty of Mathematics and Informatics in Sofia University